tiayyba/CYT180_Project1/README.md

 ### Academic Integrity
 - The work you submit must be your own.
-- You may discuss ideas with classmates, but you must write your own code and explanations.
+- You may discuss ideas with classmates, but you must write your own code, explanations, and analysis.
+- You may use AI‑based tools for support, but:
+   - Your submission must not be entirely AI‑generated.
+   - You are responsible for understanding, verifying, and being able to explain all work you submit.
-- All screenshots must show the current date time, unique username
+- All screenshots must show the current date/time and your unique username.
-- Submissions may be checked for similarity.
+- Submissions may be checked for similarity, AI‑generated patterns, or unusual code structure.